 12. A Mexican amusement park (Parque EcoAlberto) offers a fake US-Mexico border crossing attraction, complete with fake smugglers and fake border patrol agents.
 The aim is to dissuade would-be migrants from making the trip.
 For 3 hours, tourists endure sirens, chases, and the fake border patrol yelling threats.

-13. In Denmark in World War 2, border guards would screen homecoming Danes by making them say the name of a dessert: rødgrød med fløde.
+13. In Denmark, during the World War 2, border guards would screen homecoming Danes by making them say the name of a dessert called rødgrød med fløde.
 Due to its difficulty in pronunciation, German infiltrators could not pass the test.

 14. Al Gore's father once proposed, in Congress, "something cataclysmic" be done to end the Korean War.
 His suggestion involved creating a radiation belt on the 38th parallel using atomic bombs to turn the border of North and South Korea into a permanent toxic wasteland.